This topic describes how to configure rule-based custom parsing.

 osType | iOS |

-In Example 2, because the parameters in a rule are evaluated with a logical AND, the request parameters fully match Rule B. The HTTPDNS server returns the record value from Rule B.
+In Example 2, because the parameters in a rule have a logical AND relationship, the incoming parameters completely match Rule B based on the complete match principle.
+The HTTPDNS server-side returns the record value from Rule B.

 Example 3